Harry7557558/Ray-Tracing/README.md

 The third and fourth image are vector.
 Each requires less than 2 seconds and less than 2M memories;

-The last one is complex Γ function.
+The last two are complex <a href="https://en.wikipedia.org/wiki/Gamma_function" target="_blank">Γ function</a>.
 Some details are not very well, because my computer don't have that much memories for more triangles.   :-(

 Theoretically CPU usage is O(log²(n)) (worst: O(n)) and memory is O(n)